pushme-pullyou/pushme-pullyou.github.io/tootoo/README.md

 ## Goals / To Do

+* 2017-02-28 ~ Finish namespacing
+* 2017-02-27 ~ Add handlers for STL files
+* 2016-11-30 ~ Better handling of current file data for HTML etc
 * 2016-12-29 ~ Add location hash parsing
+* 2016-11-30 ~ Material Design Light version

+### Maybe / Needs mre thought

+* 2016-11-30 ~ Go to next previous file using cursor keys or not??
 * 2016-12-01 ~ Overlay or plugin to display issues in right column
-* 2016-11-30 ~ Go to next previous file using cursor keys
-* 2016-11-30 ~ Material Design Light version
-* 2016-11-30 ~ Better handling of current file data

 ## Users